-Dr. Gregory Fowler, President, Global Campus
+Dr. Gregory Fowler, former President, Global Campus

 People, individually and in the various ways they organize themselves, as well as the universe we live in, are complex.
 Education enables us to successfully navigate our way through those complexities.
 In a world of competing interests and various potential outcomes, becoming educated helps us to sift through what is important and what is not to achieve our aims, whether it is something as simple as the costs of buying a candy bar, a successful path to the presidency or the elements necessary to send a satellite beyond our galaxy.

 Humans are constantly forced to make choices (some don’t recognize that even choosing not to choose is a choice), all of which have repercussions.
 Education positions us to make the most informed choices and therefore live with the consequences, even when things don’t turn out as we expect, because even then, the learned person understands that they are being educated.

 Education has led me on a journey around the world—to Europe, Australia, Central America, as well as almost every state in the U.S. I continue to be awed by the various permutations of our existence.
 They are so different and yet at their core, they all operate with the same basic principles that reinforce that no matter how different we are, we all continue to be so very human, driven not only by basic human needs but by our passions, our fears and our hopes.

 Autumn Earnshaw Fillion, Military Academic Advising Team Lead